Attack of the Killer Whatever

 - Killer Klowns from Outer Space — try saying the title with a straight face.
 This one was deliberately stupid, however.

-- In the Japanese Mind Screw horror movie Hausu everything from a piano to pillows to a lampshade, to the titular ''House'', all because the Auntie eats young female virgins to keep herself young while she waits for her boyfriend to come home from WWII.
+- In the Japanese Mind Screw horror movie Hausu everything from a piano to pillows to a lampshade, to the title House, all because the Auntie eats young female virgins to keep herself young while she waits for her boyfriend to come home from WWII.
 The little problem?
 He died in the war.
 She received the news but didn't believe it.
-Oh, and she's also dead.

 - The Gingerdead Man involves a serial killer coming back as a homicidal animated cookie.